 Our team of recruitment consultants are experts in the supply chain, procurement and logistics fields and with our specialist regional knowledge, we can provide the advice and assistance you need to land your next dream job.

-Cast UK are supporting our client, who is a leading logistics business, in their recruitment process of a Shift Manager, based in Northamptonshire.
+Cast UK are supporting our client, who is a growing logistics business, in their recruitment process of a UK Road Haulage Contracts Manager.

 Our client, who is a market leading eCommerce business, is looking for a Product Developer and QC Coordinator to join their growing team based near Halifax.

 Our client, a leading retailer, is looking to appoint a Buyer to join their team based in the North West.

 £28000.00 - £32000.00 per annum

 Our client, a leading retailer, is looking to appoint a Junior Buyer to join their team based in the North West.

 Our client, who is a growing business based in Greater Manchester are looking to recruit a Managing Director to steer their business through a period of change.